Bernard Henry McGinn: Early life and background

+IRA Activity

 In 1978 Dessie O'Hare and McGinn killed Thomas Johnston, a former member of the Ulster Defence Regiment (UDR) in Keady, South Armagh.
 In 1979 McGinn was arrested at a disused farmhouse and charged with possession of explosives.
 He failed to turn up at his trial and was sentenced to 10 years' imprisonment in absentia.
 After several months on the run, he was arrested in Dundalk following a 27-hour siege, during which he held a family hostage with a pistol and a hand grenade.
 McGinn was released from prison in 1987, and joined the IRA's South Armagh Brigade.
 Initially viewed as an outsider, within several years he became a trusted member of the brigade, helping assemble bombs used by the IRA in England.
 He was a member of one of two sniper teams which killed nine members of the security forces between 1992 and 1997, including Lance Bombardier Stephen Restorick, who was killed by a single shot from a Barrett M90 sniper rifle on 12 February 1997, and was the last British Army soldier to be killed during The Troubles.